flightstats/hub/docs/pages/mydoc/hub_channels_historical.md

 Historical items are handled differently, in that they are written directly into S3, bypassing Spoke.
 This should prevent large historical data volumes from impacting Spoke's performance.

-The singleHub only writes all items to the file system, and historical items are no different than real-time items.
+The singleHub writes all items to the file system, and historical items are no different than real-time items.

 {% include links.html %}